mapbox/carto/docs/mml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Here you reference the style files used in an array of paths/file names.
 Carto understands relative as well as absolute paths.
-The order of style references is not important.
+The order of style references is normally not important, but re-definition of variables can be affected by the order of the style files referenced.

 Specifying style objects
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Internally style file references are transformed into style objects anyway, so you can also specify them directly.
 This only makes sense if you generate them programmatically otherwise the notation could become a bit tedious.
 You specify an array of style objects.
-The order of the objects is not important.
+The order of the objects is normally not important, but re-definition of variables can be affected by the order of the style objects.

 A style object consists of the following properties.